Gargoyles (TV series): Slave Labor Graphics

 On June 21, 2006, Slave Labor Graphics, in association with CreatureComics, began producing a new Gargoyles comic written by Greg Weisman.
 Weisman wrote the comic book series as a direct sequel to the first and second seasons, ignoring the third season and telling his preferred story in its place.
-The first two issues are an adaptation of Weisman´s script of the first episode of The Goliath Chronicles named The Journey serving as the only link to that show.
+The first two issues are an adaptation of Weisman's script of the first episode of The Goliath Chronicles named The Journey serving as the only link to that show.

 In August 2008, Greg Weisman announced that, due to Disney increasing its licensing fees, Slave Labor Graphics would not be renewing its license of Gargoyles after it ran out on August 31, 2008.
 The final two issues of Bad Guys and four of Gargoyles were released in the comic trades collecting both series in August 2009.
 Weisman also stated that SLG president Dan Vado had not given up on the Gargoyles franchise and hoped to pursue the idea of Gargoyles graphic novels in the future.
-Dynamite Entertainment will republish these comics in 2023.
+As of July 24, 2022, Dynamite Entertainment planned to republish these comics "at a later date."